MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/manage/Monitor-Application-Usage-with-AppLocker.md

     `Get-applockerFileInformation ???EventLog ???Logname "Microsoft-Windows-applocker\EXE and DLL" ???EventType Allowed ???Statistics`

-### <a name="BKMK_AppLkr_View_Log"></a>View the applocker Log in Event Viewer
+### <a name="BKMK_AppLkr_View_Log"></a>View the AppLocker Log in Event Viewer
-When applocker policy enforcement is set to **Enforce rules**, rules are enforced for the rule collection and all events are audited.
-When applocker policy enforcement is set to **Audit only**, rules are only evaluated but all events generated from that evaluation are written to the applocker log.
+When AppLocker policy enforcement is set to **Enforce rules**, rules are enforced for the rule collection and all events are audited.
+When AppLocker policy enforcement is set to **Audit only**, rules are only evaluated but all events generated from that evaluation are written to the AppLocker log.

 Membership in the local **Administrators** group, or equivalent, is the minimum required to complete this procedure.

-##### To view events in the applocker log by using Event Viewer
+##### To view events in the AppLocker log by using Event Viewer

 1. Open Event Viewer.
 To do this, click **Start**, type **eventvwr.msc** in the **Search programs and files** box, and then press ENTER.

-2. In the console tree under **Application and Services Logs\Microsoft\Windows**, double-click **applocker**.
+2. In the console tree under **Application and Services Logs\Microsoft\Windows**, double-click **AppLocker**.

-applocker events are listed in either the **EXE and DLL** log, the **MSI and Script** log, or the **Packaged app-Deployment** or **Packaged app-Execution** log.
+AppLocker events are listed in either the **EXE and DLL** log, the **MSI and Script** log, or the **Packaged app-Deployment** or **Packaged app-Execution** log.
 Event information includes the enforcement setting, file name, date and time, and user name.
 The logs can be exported to other file formats for further analysis.